andifalk/spring-cloud-gateway-workshop/lab4/README.md

-# Lab 4: Security - Authentication and TLS/SSL
+# Lab 4: Security - Authentication with JWT